Lipids: the right ratio of Omega 3, Omega 6 and Omega 9

 • and 25% of saturated fatty acids (meat, dairy products, butter, coconut oil)

-Note that this doesn't mean you should eat 50% of olive oil and avocados, but that 50% of your fat intake should come from olive oil, avocados or oilseeds.
-Don't worry, with lipidsit goes up fast.
+Mind you, this doesn't mean you should eat 50% of olive oil and avocados, but that 50% of your fat intake should come from olive oil, avocados or oilseeds.
+Don't worry, with lipids, it goes up fast.

 In addition, we note that the majority proportion of omega-9s, the essential intake of omega-3s via fish (albeit in small quantities compared to the rest), and the relatively moderate and controlled intake of meat and eggs, correspond exactly to the Mediterranean dietto name but one, and which is empirically correlated with remarkable health and life expectancy.
 All these data are therefore consistent, and the puzzle of the ideal diet is gradually coming together.